Vinodh-Machireddy/ml/aws.md

 - eksctl is used to create, update, and delete EKS (Elastic Kubernetes Service) clusters on AWS.
 - eksctl is a command-line tool used to quickly provision and manage AWS EKS clusters without manually configuring networking, IAM, and node groups.
 Install Eksctl: ```https://docs.aws.amazon.com/eks/latest/eksctl/installation.html```
-Note:- KOPS / Kube Admin for normal k8s setup.
+Note:- KOPS / Kube Admin for self-managed Kubernetes k8s setup.

 ### Install kubectl:
 Def:- The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.